How I came to see that

 Literally anything.

 And that’s how BioGraffs was born.
-They are little 'graphs' from your biography.
+They are little 'graphs' of your biography.

 I found that therapists and coaches love using this as part of their toolkit working with clients.
 It's something they can have on their shelf and put out whenever words aren't enough, when their client feels stuck, or isn't sure what to talk about, or what they even think.